Cooops/Comp-Sci-Fundamentals/README.md

 ---
 The MVC, or **Model-View-Controller**, is really just a design pattern for organizing code in an application to improve maintanability.

-is a general design pattern that outlines the structure of the system.
+MVC is a general design pattern that outlines the structure of the system.
 It seperates the domain/application/business/etc logic from the rest of the User Interface.

-Its primary purpose is to seperate "internal representations of information from the ways that information is presented to and accepted from the user", which **allows us to increase modularity for simultaneous development and code reuse** <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller">(source)</a>.
+Or in more technical terms, the primary purpose is to seperate "internal representations of information from the ways that information is presented to and accepted from the user", which **allows us to increase modularity for simultaneous development and code reuse** <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller">(source)</a>.

 ### Videos & Links

 ---

 1. <a href="https://softwareengineering.stackexchange.com/questions/127624/what-is-mvc-really">What is a MVC really?</a>
-2. <a href="https://alysivji.github.io/flask-part2-building-a-flask-web-application.html">Building an MVC with Flask.</a>
+2. <a href="https://alysivji.github.io/flask-part2-building-a-flask-web-application.html">Building an MVC with Flask</a>

 ### Notes